 The terminal phase of parental illness can also be a vulnerable time for children due to multiple reasons, including:

 ●Heightened psychosocial distress – Studies show that during this time children experience more anxiety and depression, lower self-esteem, fears, misconceptions, and behavior changes in response to multiple stressors .
 For example, for children living with a parent with terminal cancer, greater anxiety was associated with an inability to discuss the illness, decreased time spent in age-appropriate activities, and ongoing worries about the cancer .

 ●Traumatic responses to end-stage illness – Children may also experience a range of traumatic responses to end-stage illness, especially with the accompanying physical changes, limitations in function, and increased dependence on medical equipment.
-This may be exacerbated by adult caregivers who may be struggling to deal with his or her personal emotional distress which may make paying attention to the needs of the children difficult .
-In addition, the psychosocial functioning of the ill parent can influence the children's response.
-At least one study showed if the ill parent is depressed or the family is dysfunctional during this time, children are more likely to experience emotional and behavioral problems .
+This may be exacerbated by adult caregivers who may be struggling to deal with their personal emotional distress, which may make paying attention to the needs of the children difficult .
+In addition, the psychosocial functioning of the ill parent can influence the children’s response.
+At least one study showed that if the ill parent is depressed or the family is dysfunctional during this time, children are more likely to experience emotional and behavioral problems .

 Infants and toddlers (0 to 2 years) — Children two years or younger have no understanding of time or of the finality of death.
 At these ages, children continue to work on the complex tasks of attachment, basic self-regulation, and trust in their environment and caregivers.
 They are sensitive to separation and may be distressed by changes in regular routines.
 While familiarity and structure are helpful for people of all ages during difficult times, routines are even more essential for the youngest children.

 Infants and toddlers are sensitive to separations and will feel the absence of a parent even with no comprehension of the permanence of death.
 They may be distressed by changes in regular routines and will likely be affected by the emotional distress of grieving adults around them.